 The hand in the ‘visions’ section of the MS is distinct from the hand in the instructional manual, and it is reasonable to assume it was prepared by an amanuensis from H.G.’s notes (internal evidence like doubling and miscopyings suggest this).
 It is a competent and typical secretary hand of the period, and only occasionally crabbed or hurried.
 The difficult to read word above looks in manuscript like this:

 The first digraph gives no trouble: it is a fairly standard secretary ‘ch’.
-The second mark looks like a series of minims – possibly ‘mi’, given the dot above it, but it could be many other things besides.
-The last digraph looks like a ‘k’ and a terminal ‘e’.
+The second mark looks like a series of minims – possibly ‘mi’ or ‘in’, given the dot above it, but it could be many other things besides.
+The last digraph looks like a ‘k’ and a terminal ‘e’, or possibly ‘es’.
 Together this gives us a tentative ‘chmike’, which we might be tempted to amend to ‘chymike’, despite the obvious absence of a ‘y’.
 This might accord with Adrian Gilbert’s interest in alchemy.

 But the internal structure of the sentence suggests against this: why preface it with a definite article? ’the chymike’ makes little sense.
 Knowing the folio was prepared by an amanuensis, probably working at speed, who made some errors in the copying, I propose to read the word as ‘charaktes’, i.e., a repetition of the characters previously seen.
 Perhaps a messy secretary hand ‘r’ could be misread as a series of minims, or a ’t’ get lost.
 Nonetheless, this is a highly conjectural note.
+One might also choose to read it as ‘chinkes’, for instance, which picks up on the imagery of locks and key holes, but it makes little sense to think of the charactery as a series of keyholes (… or does it?)
 Other suggestions welcome!